nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

 });
 ```

-The jQuery $.when() method is helpful when we are listening for the fulfillment or rejection of multiple promises:
+jQuery has a `$.when()` method, which is helpful when we are listening for the fulfillment or rejection of multiple promises:

 ```js
 // when we get BOTH pokemon (i.e. when BOTH promises are settled)